mtumilowicz/jit-notes/README.md

     * C1 - 6,3%
     * gc - 15%
 * useful flags
-    * `-Xint` - flag forces the JVM to execute all bytecode in interpreted mode, which comes along with a considerable slowdown, usually factor 10 or higher
+    * `-Xint` - flag forces the JVM to execute all bytecode in the interpreted mode, which comes along with a considerable slowdown, usually factor 10 or higher
     * `-XX:+PrintCompilation` - show basic information on when Hotspot compiles methods
         * shows timespan from start-up to compilation